composed-ch/clojure-phrasebook/content/19-read-and-eval.md

 {:name "Lord of the Flies" :band "Iron Maiden" :album "The X Factor" :year 1995}
 ```

-Write function `songs-from-file` that expects a path as parameter and
+Write a function `songs-from-file` that expects a path as parameter
-returns a vector of songs.
+and returns a vector of songs.

 Hint: Use `slurp` to read the data.
 Use `clojure.string/split-lines`
 to separate the string into lines.
 Use `read` to turn the lines into